Migros Museum of Contemporary Art

 It is the successor to the Halle für Internationale neue Kunst, which existed from 1978 until 1981.
 It receives financing from the cooperative society Migros, which dedicates 1% of earnings, the so-called Kulturprozent to culture.

 The museum was renovated between 2010 and 2012 and reopened on August 31, 2012, with the first Swiss solo exhibition by Ragnar Kjartansson.
 The museum has two floors with a total area of approximately 1300 m2.
 One floor is used to display the collection, the other is used for temporary exhibitions.
 The collection contains over 1300 works by 700 artists.

+In 2023 it was announced that the museum would replace the traditional structure of having one single directorial figure with a pool of five departmental representatives each assuming an equal role in managing the institution.
+The team was formed by Catherine Reymond, Patrick Ilg, Tasnim Baghdadi, Michael Birchall and Nadia Schneider Willen.

 Exhibitions

-Some artists who have been featured include:
+Some of the artists who have had solo presentations of their work in the museum include: